sai-venkata/napses/haskell/readme.md

-<---------TDD (TEST DRIVEN DEVELOPMENT) --------------->
+# TDD (TEST DRIVEN DEVELOPMENT)

-STEPS :
+## STEPS :
--> write a test that fails
+- Write a test that fails
-->write simple code that will pass the test
+- Write simple code that will pass the test
-->Refactor
+- Refactor